 I thought my chance to get Grand Wailea was high if I submitted the bid higher than $249.
 If Grand Wailea could not accept my bid, Priceline should give me a resort with retail price higher than $250.
-My initial bid $250 was accepted without any counteroffer.
+My initial bid $250 was accepted without any counter-offer.
 Unbelievable that Priceline gave me a resort, Wailea Beach Marriott, with retail price at $249.
 As a result, I am losing money to bid a resort.
 I paid more than retail price.
 I had no choice to get what resort I wanted even though I paid more.
 If I book a resort at retail price, I have choice to choose which resort I want.

 I called Priceline several times but they refused to cancel the bid.
 They could only able to refund $1 per night back to me.
 Also, they refused to refund the tax and fees for $1 x 6 nights to me.
 However, I paid the tax and fees for the amount of $250 x 6 nights.
 Priceline told me that the vendor is the one to accept the bid.
 For example, vendor A (its retail price $100), vendor B (its retail price $400), vendor C (its retail price $500) all present at the bid.
 If the bid is $200, vendor A has the right to accept the bid even though its hotel retail price is $100 because vendor B and vendor C both are not interested at the bid $200.

 Priceline is a public company with huge revenues.
 My $1750 means nothing to them.
 But it means a lot of things to me.
 I was raised up in a poor family.
 I ate the first lobster when I was 25 years old.
 I have to work everyday in order to save money to my trip.
 I don't earn much because English is not my primary language.
 This is my first time to Maui.
 Now Priceline ruined my vocation.
 I promised my 8 years old daughter that mommy will bring her to a big resort with several pools and slides.

-I received a follow-up email about my stay and filled out Pricelines review of my hotel stay...
-My review was NOT posted (as I am sure many others were not, as if were I NEVER would have booked hotel)

-MY EMAIL TO PRICELINE: I booked a hotel in Florence SC (travel inn) though Priceline, and was VERY dissatisfied with it.
+I received a follow-up email about my stay and filled out Priceline's review of my hotel stay...
+My review was NOT posted (as I am sure many others were not, as if were I NEVER would have booked hotel).
+MY EMAIL TO PRICELINE: I booked a hotel in Florence SC (travel Inn) though Priceline, and was VERY dissatisfied with it.
 I received your email asking me to review hotel, which I took time to do.
 Review is not showing up.
 WHY?
 Why would my review not show? because it was bad?

 I wish I had been warned that this hotel was NOTHING like pictured.
-And now it is appearing like Priceline only puts favorable or semifavorable reviews?
-I will think twice before ever using your service and forward my complaints to my brother in law, who uses Priceline all the time and told me to use.
-I would appriciate a response as to why my comments were not posted on my horrible stay.
+And now it is appearing like Priceline only puts favorable or semi-favorable reviews?
+I will think twice before ever using your service and forward my complaints to my brother-in-law, who uses Priceline all the time and told me to use.
+I would appreciate a response as to why my comments were not posted on my horrible stay.
 I was trying to WARN others the hotel and area could potentially put their families in a dangerous situation as we were put into unknowingly.

 Please note that we do update reviews frequently, and encourage you to check back often to inquire if your review has been posted or not.
 Once again, we apologize for the inconvenience and hope you find this

 Customer Service Specialist

-OUR FAMILY WAS APPROACHED TWICE AT THIS HOTEL BY "GROUPS" OF PEOPLE DEALING DRUGS AND/OR SETTING US UP TO ROB US--- I WANTED THIS POSTED TO WARN OTHERS BUT PRICELINE DID NOT...
-THEY MUST BE GETTING "GIANT" KICKBACK FROM TRAVEL INN IN FLORENCE SC FOR NOT POSTING NEGATIVE REVIEWS
+OUR FAMILY WAS APPROACHED TWICE AT THIS HOTEL BY "GROUPS" OF PEOPLE DEALING DRUGS AND/OR SETTING US UP TO ROB US I WANTED THIS POSTED TO WARN OTHERS BUT PRICELINE DID NOT...
+THEY MUST BE GETTING "GIANT" KICKBACK FROM TRAVEL INN IN FLORENCE SC FOR NOT POSTING NEGATIVE REVIEWS.

 We wanted a certain star hotel because that it was walking distance to the attractions we were visiting.
 They were lower starred hotels.
 It does say that when you name your own price they can chose your star or a higher star, however when we originally bid on the higher stars it did not accept our bid.
 We talked it over and decided there were only 2 hotels at the lower star and both were walking distance so we would try that.